 Aigner never really fit into Hudson’s system to be fair.
 The 3-5-2 requires wide players to defend.
-Aigner is a winger, not a wingback.
+Stefan Aigner is a winger, not a wingback.
 With that, he was constrained to being either a forward or central midfielder.
 Hudson seems to want two No. 8s and a No. 6 in the middle.
 Aigner is more of a No. 10, and even then, he needs the freedom to float from touchline to touchline to be effective.

 Hudson also wants his two forwards to be channel runners, not floaters.
 In his teams, assignments are more rigid and leave less room for improvisation and players expressing themselves.

-Independent of their personal issues, Hudson’s system didn’t have a role for Aigner to be an effective asset.
+Independent of their personal issues, Hudson’s system didn’t have a role for Stefan Aigner to be an effective asset.

 The last month or so, Aigner had been sparingly in team training.
 He’d been absent from most team drills and scrimmages, usually only participating in the beginning and end of training.

 Perhaps this was part of his lack of commitment to the team, though AignerGate was very well developed at this point.
-Perhaps it was his way of forcing the front office’s had in terminating his contract knowing that he was never going to get back on Hudson’s good side no matter how hard he trained.
+Perhaps it was his way of forcing the front office’s hand in terminating his contract knowing that he was never going to get back on Hudson’s good side no matter how hard he trained.

 Messaging and inconsistencies: Who’s fault is it?